AravindhPandiyan/Parkinsons_FOG/docs/src/config.md

             return's a **warning string**, if the model is not **constructed** first.

 `Preprocessing()`
-:   `Preprocessing` is a **configured** class which bring together all the other functions and class and makes use of
+:   `Preprocessing` is a **configured** class that bring together all the other functions and class and makes use of
     them to **process the data**.

     ### Descendants